Ship registration in Hong Kong

 In April 1999, the Hong Kong Government launched some new measures to improve the ship registration system in Hong Kong.
 By cooperation of government and shipping industry, the total tonnage of ship registry in Hong Kong has reached over 129 million gross tons with over 2,400 vessels registered in May 2020.

-The Hong Kong Ship Register is now the world’s fourth largest ship register, and the world’s largest national flag register.
+As of 2020 the Hong Kong Ship Register is the world’s fourth largest ship register.

 Ship registry fee

 The first time registration fee for a ship is determined according to its Gross Tonnage (GT).

 The annual tonnage charge for a ship is determined referring to its Net Tonnage (NT).

 The minimum annual tonnage charge is HK$1,500 with every tonne above 1000 NT costing an extra HK$3.5 until 15,000 NT, whereby the rate lowers to HK$3 per tonne thereafter.
 The charge would not exceed HK$77,500.